JenuC/PyPrLink/docs/index.md

 ## Contributing

-See the [Contributing](contributing.md) guide for information on how to contribute to this project.
+Information on how to contribute to the PyPrLink project.

+*(Outline contribution guidelines, code style, pull request process, etc.)*

 ## Changelog

 Check the [Changelog](changelog.md) for version history and updates.

+# Python API Reference

+Detailed documentation for the PyPrLink Python API classes and functions.

+*(Use autodoc or manually document the Python API here)*